Language deprivation: Isabelle

 Another case of a child deprived at a young age is that of Isabelle.
 Confined to a room with a deaf and mute mother, she spent 6½ years in silence without any language stimulation.
 Upon discovery she was sent to a hospital where she was monitored for her apathetic behaviour.
 Now in a ward with children, she began to imitate other children in the ward to request attention.
 She had also begun language training.
 Eighteen months into her training her repertoire of words was estimated to be 1500–2500 words; she was also able to produce complex sentence structures.
 Throughout her training she began to use correct inflectional morphology, pronouns, and prepositions.

 Feral children

 Feral children are children discovered by society to be living in the wild with the assumption that they were raised by animals.
 It is stated that such children are deprived of human associations and are too strongly conditioned with animal behaviours, such that the human development is permanently inhibited and the animal inhibitions are never lost throughout life.
 There are several known cases of feral children relearning language, the most well-known of which is Victor.
-Victor was found at the age of 13 and was given to Dr. R. Itard, who "experimented" on the child.
+Victor was found at the age of 13 and was given to Dr. Itard, who "experimented" on the child.
 Victor was also known as the "wild boy of Aveyron".
 He was characterized to be insensitive to temperature, uncivilized and to run on all fours.
 Dr. Jean Marc Gaspard Itard conducted training over a period of 5 years, during which time Victor was able to recover some speech.